-- The fact that the business intends to transfer personal data to a non-EEA country or international organization and the appropriate and suitable safeguards in place.
+- The fact that the business intends to transfer personal data to a non-EEA country or international organisation and the appropriate and suitable safeguards in place.

-- How individuals can limit our use and disclosure of their personal data.
+- How individuals can limit our use and disclosure of their data.

 - Information about the period that their information will be stored or the criteria used to determine that period.